ctc43f/stock-analysis/README.md

 - Refactoring areas that don't generate efficiencies.
 If the code is complex and you are having issues with memory or processing time, it might not be clear at first glance understanding what portion of the process is the root cause of the issues.
 Refactoring portions of code that don't generate benefit is wasted time.

 ### - How do these pros and cons apply to refactoring the original VBA script?

+- Reductions in processing time and memory usage: I saw a significant reduction in processing time by eliminating the multiple iterations of the entirety of the data.
+- Increase readability.
+In this case, and in my opinion, the code actually got more complex to follow.
+It was easier to read the original code's two loops and understand what it was looking for, versus trying to handle all comparison steps during the refactored code's single iteration.
+- Ability to separate work.
+This code would have actually been one that could have been compartmentalized in order to break up the refactoring work across individuals.
+The formatting potion and the summary statistics portions could have been given to two individuals to refactor as sub-macros and then combined into one macro.
+- Value of the refactored code.
+For this code and on this relatively small data set, it saved very little in the way of processing time but I can see that for big data projects, the time saved could be quite significant.